rcc-uchicago/env_bootcamp/Day1/_episodes/04-pipefilter.md

 Let's go into that directory with `cd` and run the command `wc *.pdb`.
-`wc` is the "word count" command: it counts the number of lines, words, and characters in files.
+`wc` is the "word count" command: it counts the number of lines, words, and characters in files (from left to right, in that order).

 The `*` in `*.pdb` matches zero or more characters, so the shell turns `*.pdb` into a list of all `.pdb` files in the current directory: